Augusta Savage: Later career and teaching

 Savage opened two galleries whose shows were well attended and well reviewed, but few sales resulted and the galleries closed.
 The last major showing of her work occurred in 1939.
 Deeply depressed by her financial struggle, Savage moved to a farmhouse in Saugerties, New York, in 1945.
 While in Saugerties, she established close ties with her neighbors and welcomed family and friends from New York City to her rural home.
 Savage cultivated a garden and sold pigeons, chickens, and eggs.
 The K-B Products Corporation, the world's largest growers of mushrooms at that time, employed Savage as a laboratory assistant in the company's cancer research facility.
 She acquired a car and learned to drive to enable her commute.
 Herman K. Knaust, director of the laboratory, encouraged Savage to pursue her artistic career and provided her with art supplies.
 Though her art production slowed down, Savage taught art to children in summer camps and sculpted friends and tourists, and explored writing children's stories.
-Her last commissioned work was for Knaust and was that of the American journalist and author Poultney Bigelow, whose father, John, was U.S. Minister to France during the Civil War.
+Her last commissioned work was for Knaust and was that of the American journalist and author Poultney Bigelow, whose father, John Bigelow, was U.S. Minister to France during the Civil War.
 Her few neighbors said that she was always making something with her hands.

 Much of her work is in clay or plaster, as she could not often afford bronze.
 One of her most famous busts is titled Gamin which is on permanent display at the Smithsonian American Art Museum in Washington, D.C.; a life-sized version is in the collection of the Cleveland Museum of Art.
 At the time of its creation, Gamin, which is modeled after a Harlem youth, was voted most popular in an exhibition of over 200 works by black artists.
 Her style can be described as realistic, expressive, and sensitive.
 Though her art and influence within the art community are documented, the location of much of her work is unknown.

 Savage moved in with her daughter, Irene, in New York City when her health started to decline, she later died of cancer on March 26, 1962.
 While she died in relative obscurity, Savage is remembered today as a great artist, activist, and arts educator; serving as an inspiration to the many that she taught, helped, and encouraged.